 Aimee Winder Newton is ready to bring conservative leadership and real experience to deliver citizen-driven results to the Capitol.
+Her goal is to ensure that Utah doesn’t become another California.
 She currently serves on the Salt Lake County Council – where since 2014 she’s been fighting for innovative solutions to break the cycle of intergenerational poverty, to increase mental health resource coordination, and achieve full government transparency.
 She was elected by her peers to serve as chair of the council in 2018.

 Her time on the council has also earned her the reputation of being a “budget hawk”- she won’t rubberstamp a budget.
 Instead, she digs deep, pores over numbers, talks with stakeholders, and then holds people accountable for every hard-earned taxpayer dollar as she oversees Utah’s second largest budget.